elpato-dev/OSINT-compass/README.md

 Future ideas:
 - implement a single Docker image to make self hosting easier
 - add more tools and make the current ones more extensive
+- timelines of sentiment score

 Limitations:
 - Self hosting the tool is possible but was not documented during the bellingcat hackathon, since it is currently quite some effort.
 - I would suspect the tool to have at least some security vulnerabilities.
 We tried to do our best, but please do not provide very sensitive information to it.
+- The tweets are currently not filtered by relevance so you might see some offensive material... sorry...

 Archictecture principles:
 - The tool aims to be very modular, to allow anyone to integrate a GUI for their tool or API into OSINT-compass.